 3. Prospect more profitable audiences

 If you find a certain group of customers have a higher conversion rate or average order value, prospecting similar audiences can mean a better return on your advertising investment.
+That's one of the easiest ways to use for your ecommerce personalization efforts.

-4. Focus your brand messaging
+4. Focus your brand messaging of your ecommerce store

 5. Educate with value-added content to build brand credibility

 If you learn you have a group of customers with oily skin, create content to educate them about treating oily skin and the products to help.
 This includes blog posts, videos and infographics.
-For example, Bailey’s CBD uses a quiz to discover their audience’s knowledge-level about CBD products for pets.
+For example, Bailey’s CBD uses a quiz to discover their audience’s knowledge level about CBD products for pets.
 After recommending products in the quiz results page, they also share blog content to educate those customers.

 6. Onboard new customers individually